MarkusHave/chatapp/README.md

 # Realtime chatapp

-Chatapp using Next.js, Nest.j, WebSockets and MongoDB
+Chatapp using Next.js, Nest.js, WebSockets and MongoDB

 ## WORK IN PROGRESS